 Adam is a prolific writer, regularly published in professional media including Solicitors Journal and Trust and Estates Law & Tax Journal.

-James qualified as a solicitor in 2009.
+Adam qualified as a solicitor in 2009.

 - RBC Trustees (CI) Ltd v Stubbs – rectification of two trust deeds.